-With an aging population and the need to build more houses, park homes are starting to be recognised as a more affordable option to home buyers.
+With a growing older population and the need to build more houses, park homes are increasingly identified as a more affordable option for homebuyers.

-Residential park operators have faced a number of challenges over the past 10 years or so from the changes to the implied terms into agreements under the Mobile Homes Act 1983 in October 2006 (in England) and the Mobile Homes Act 2013.
+Residential park operators have faced a number of challenges over the past 10 years or so, often stemming from changes made in October 2006 to the implied terms in agreements under the Mobile Homes Act 1983, and the Mobile Homes Act 2013.

 Professional help with a positive attitude